New Home Market Update

 Zonda also records future lots through the stages of development.
 The stages range from raw land through streets in, which is the last step before the lot becomes a vacant developed lot.
 Zonda groups the last few stages into a classification called total upcoming lots, which typically indicates delivery over the next 12-18 months.
 The video below shows the developmental stages from an aerial view.

-Among total upcoming lots, roadwork increased the most, up 29.3% from the same period last year.
+Among total upcoming lots, roadwork increased the most, up 28.4% from the same period last year.
 Roadwork is comprised of the two smaller stages, streets paved and streets in, and represents the last step in lot development.
-Lots in the excavation stage were up 15.9% year-over-year, while those with equipment on site were up 9.7%.
+Lots in the excavation stage were up 14.6% year-over-year, while those with equipment on site were up only 0.1%.

-The largest share of total upcoming lots were in the excavation stage in 3Q24, making up 59% nationally.
-These lots have an expected delivery between 2Q25 and 3Q25 (the range represents different timeframes from local entitlement processes).
+The largest share of total upcoming lots were in the excavation stage in 4Q24, making up 59% nationally.
+These lots have an expected delivery between 3Q25 and 4Q25 (the range represents different timeframes from local entitlement processes).
 Note, not all of the lots in excavation will match Zonda’s estimated timeline.

 Are you interested in reading past New Home Lot Supply Index reports?
 Access our report library to learn more.